ivcode286/PandasJp/README.md

  -Run on expo web or expo go
   npm start

+ -Run on Android by android simulator npm run android

+-build android
- -Run on Android by android device or android simular eas build --platform android --profile development  ```
+eas build --platform android --profile development

 In the output, you'll find options to open the app in a